 Don’t block the heat

-If you’ve got your radiators turned on and your heating up your house make sure that you’re not wasting that energy.
-If your radiator is being blocked by a sofa or a bookshelf you’re not going to be getting as much heat as you could from it. make sure that your radiators are clear so they can heat up the room instead of just the back of your sofa.
+If you’ve got your radiators turned on and you are heating up your house, make sure that you’re not wasting that energy.
+If your radiator is being blocked by a sofa or a bookshelf you’re not going to be getting as much heat as you could from it.
+Make sure that your radiators are clear so they can heat up the room instead of just the back of your sofa.